Dr Cathy McAteer

 Cathy McAteer is a postdoctoral research fellow at the University of Exeter for the ERC-funded project: The Dark Side of Translation: 20th and 21st Century Translation from Russian as a Political Phenomenon in the UK, Ireland and the USA.
 Cathy holds a PhD (2018) in Russian and Translation Studies from the University of Bristol.
 She has a Masters in Translation Studies (2011) and a BA (Hons) in Russian (1996).

 Her main research interests are in the field of classic Russian literature in English translation during the twentieth century, using archival material to shed new light on historical commissions, specifically Penguin's Russian Classics.
-Cathy has taught Russian-English translation for the MA Translation Studies programme at the University of Bristol since 2013.
+Her first monograph Translating Great Russian Literature: The Penguin Russian Classics (BASEES Routledge series) was published in Gold Open Access in 2021.
+Cathy taught Russian-English translation for the MA Translation Studies programme at the University of Bristol between 2013-2019.

 Cathy’s doctoral thesis ‘A Study of Penguin’s Russian Classics (1950-1964) with Special Reference to David Magarshack’ combined translator-editor microhistories (constructed from previously under-utilised archival material) with traditional text-based research.
 The aim of her doctoral research has been to fill a gap which currently exists in our understanding of the people and processes behind Russian literature in English translation in the twentieth century: who were the commissioners and the commissioned; did they conform to an in-house translation style; how well did the Anglophone audience receive these translations; what is the literary legacy of these commissions?